Product Inspection and Inline Quality Assurance

 Optical product inspection

 Optical inspection systems provide the ability to read barcodes or texts, for example the best before date.
 Appropriately arranged camera systems can also examine labels on the product underside of thermoform packages.
 Optical camera systems which inspect the products from above with corresponding incident light are used for applications where barcodes or texts are to be identified or read on the cover film.
-It is also possible to identify miscutting of the cover film on thermoformed packages as well as the position or skewing of labels on the underside.
+It is also possible to identify cover film on the underside on thermoformed packages.

 When using transparent films for sealing, it is also possible to detect product inclusions which impair the seal or render it useless.
 Image processing specifically tailored to the application carries out both readability checks and also position checks on labels and stickers.
 In addition to the foreign body check, the outer appearance of the products is checked and any faulty labelling is detected.
 Sometimes, optical inspection systems are also combined with high-performance X-ray scanners and offered as a compact unit.